Spartans vs. Wildcats: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Michigan State vs. Kansas State: Betting Trends, Record ATS, Home/Road Splits - Sweet 16

-The No. 7 Michigan State Spartans (21-12) and the No. 3 Kansas State Wildcats (25-9) will meet on Thursday to compete for a spot in the Elite Eight of the NCAA Tournament.
-Michigan State is favored by 2.5 points in the Sweet 16 matchup, which begins at 6:30 PM on TBS.
-The point total is 137.5 in the matchup.
+A Sweet 16 battle features the No. 7 seed Michigan State Spartans (21-12) and the No. 3 seed Kansas State Wildcats (25-9) playing with a trip to the East Region bracket final up for grabs on Thursday at Madison Square Garden.
+Michigan State is a 1.5-point favorite in the NCAA Tournament matchup, which tips off at 6:30 PM on TBS.
+The matchup has an over/under set at 137.5 points.

 Michigan State vs. Kansas State Odds & Info